mrolims/pynamicalsys/docs/source/dds_escape.rst

 where :math:`k` is a parameter that controls the strength of the nonlinearity.
 The Weiss map is a nontwist, area-preserving map, which means that the twist condition, :math:`\partial x_{n + 1} / \partial y_n \neq 0`, is not satisfied.

-This system is not built-in in PyCandy, so we first need to define it as a custom discrete dynamical system.
-The following code snippet demonstrates how to define the Weiss map in PyCandy:
+This system is not built-in in pynamicalsys, so we first need to define it as a custom discrete dynamical system.
+The following code snippet demonstrates how to define the Weiss map in pynamicalsys:

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem as dds
+    from pynamicalsys import DiscreteDynamicalSystem as dds
     import numpy as np
     from numba import njit